-- Subsidized LPG (cooking gas) 8 cylinders a year with upto 90% subsidy over Govt. subsidized rates; - Free solar heated water; - o Free Electricity to employees in Company Colonies; - Free consultation and medication at Dispensaries and Hospitals at Sandur, Mining Camps at Deogiri & S.B.
-Halli, Swamihalli & Yeshwanthnagar, and Occupational Health Centre at the Plant; - Medical expenses entitlement 20% of annual salary every year over and above the requirement of chronic ailment medication at subsidized cost for employees and their dependents; - Generous and almost full reimbursement of cost of treatment/surgeries in case of major ailments for employees and their dependants; - Festival gifts for Ugadi, Deepavali, Ramzan and Christmas; - o Cash gift for clothing ₹2000 to ₹12,500 to every employee every year; - o Cash gift for marriage of employees and their children ₹10,000 to ₹1 lakh; - Scholarships to meet total fee (based on Government fee) for PUC, Degree courses, Engineering, Medicine; and other professional courses; - Scholarships for study in Sandur Residential School, Sandur Polytechnic and SMIORE PU College; and - Funeral expenses and financial help in the event of death in family.
+- o Subsidized LPG (cooking gas) 8 cylinders a year with up to 90% subsidy over Govt. subsidized rates; - o Free solar heated water; - o Free electricity to employees in Company's colonies; - Free consultation and medication at Dispensaries and Hospitals at Sandur, Mining Camps at Deogiri & Subbarayana Halli, Swamihalli & Yeshwanthnagar, and Occupational Health Centre at the Plant;

+- Medical expenses entitlement 20% of annual salary every year over and above the requirement of chronic ailment medication at subsidized cost for employees and their dependents; - Generous and almost full reimbursement of cost of treatment/surgeries in case of major ailments for employees and their dependants; - Festival gifts for Ugadi, Deepavali, Ramzan and Christmas; - o Cash gift for clothing ₹ 2000 to ₹ 12,500 to every employee every year; - Cash gift for marriage of employees and their children ₹ 10,000 to ₹ 1 lakh (subject to fulfilment of specified criteria); - Scholarships to meet total fee (based on Government fee) for PUC, Degree courses, Engineering, Medicine; and other professional courses;

+- o Scholarships for study in Sandur Residential School, Sandur Polytechnic and SMIORE PU College; and - Funeral expenses and financial help in the event of death in family.

-The most popular welfare programme of SMIORE, implemented effectively and continuously sustained for the last five decades, is supply of subsidised food grains at prices prevalent in 1972.
-The Company provides to all its employees (2339 in all) the facility of a Ration Card which entitles every employee to a package of 16 essential food commodities, which is sufficient for a family of about 5 for a month, at a cost of ₹145/- for the whole package, as against the actual cost of about ₹3,250/-, thus, largely insulating them from inflation and protecting their real wages and quality of life.
+The most popular welfare programme of the Company, implemented effectively and continuously sustained for the last five decades, is supply of subsidised food grains at prices prevalent in 1972.
+The Company provides to all its employees (2324 in all) the facility of a Ration Card which entitles every employee to a package of 16 essential food commodities, which is sufficient for a family of about 5 for a month, at a cost of ₹ 145/- for the whole package, as against the actual cost of about ₹ 3,250/-, thus, largely insulating them from inflation and protecting their real wages and quality of life.